List of The Jetsons characters: Jane Jetson

-Jane Jetson (voiced by Penny Singleton in the TV series, Rose Mary Jun in The Jetsons: New Songs of the TV Family of the Future, B. J. Baker (singing voice), Jo Hayden in Flintstones/Jetsons: Timewarp, Lauri Fraser in The Jetsons: The Best Son, Diane Michelle in Harvey Birdman, Attorney at Law, Grey DeLisle in The Jetsons & WWE: Robo-WrestleMania!; 2017–present, Andi Gibson in an LG Electronics commercial) is George's 33-year-old wife, mother of their two children, and a homemaker.
-Because she is so much younger than George she would have been only 18 at the time of Judy's birth.
+Jane Jetson (voiced by Penny Singleton in the TV series, The Jetsons Meet the Flintstones, Rockin' with Judy Jetson, Jetsons: The Movie and various other media, Rose Mary Jun in The Jetsons: New Songs of the TV Family of the Future, B. J. Baker (singing voice), Jo Hayden in Flintstones/Jetsons: Timewarp, Lauri Fraser in The Jetsons: The Best Son, Diane Michelle in Harvey Birdman, Attorney at Law, Grey DeLisle in The Jetsons & WWE: Robo-WrestleMania!, Andi Gibson in an LG Electronics commercial, Annie Mumolo in Jellystone!) is George's 33-year-old wife, mother of their two children, and a homemaker.
 Jane is obsessed with fashion and new gadgetry.
 Her favorite store is Mooning Dales.
 She is also a dutiful wife who always tries to make life as pleasant as possible for her family.
-Although she is usually pleasant natured, she is quite protective of her family and she can be angered whenever they are threatened.
+Although she is usually pleasant natured, she is quite protective of her family, and she can be angered whenever they are threatened.
 She is also unafraid to stand up to Mr. Spacely, especially when he antagonizes her family and her husband.

 Outside of the home, she is a member of the Galaxy Women Historical Society and is a fan of Leonardo de Venus and Picasso Pia.
 Although this wife of the future has both a robot maid and automated apartment appliances, even pushing buttons for housework gets to be too much for her and she has to take a vacation ("Dude Planet").
 A running gag is that she has terrible driving skills, turning her driving instructor, and her husband into nervous wrecks ("The Space Car" and "Jane's Driving Lesson").

+Jane has since appeared in popular culture.
 Jane appears, with Wilma Flintstone and Velma Dinkley, in a commercial for Dove shampoo.
-She even appears on Kanye West's music video "Heartless".
+She appears on Kanye West's music video "Heartless".
 In one episode of Animaniacs, a female space alien resembling Jane appears twice; once as a receptionist, and then again when a male alien trapped on a treadmill calls out the famous catchphrase "Jane!
 Stop this crazy thing!" where she comes to his aid.
+Jane Jetson appears in the Jellystone! season 3 episode "Meet the Jetsons".

 She was included in Yahoo!'s Top 10 TV Moms from Six Decades of Television.